 Where Petroleum Is Found?

-Typically, petroleum is found below the surface within sedimentary rock layers.
+Petroleum typically lies beneath the surface within sedimentary rock layers.
 These formations, consisting of sandstones, limestones, or shales, serve as natural reservoirs where oil accumulates over extensive geological periods.
-Petroleum reserves are unevenly distributed over the world, with the largest known deposits concentrated in specific places.
+Certain regions hold the largest known petroleum deposits, while reserves are unevenly distributed across the world.

 The discovery of shale oil has increased North America’s production capacity, reaffirming the region’s position as a major oil producer.
 Petroleum exploration is a complicated procedure that involves geological surveys and cutting-edge technology to discover potential deposits.